ChinmayJavalagi/MusicPlayer/README.md

 This has been implemented using hashing.Here the value is the user's phone number from which the key is being calculated with appropriate hash funtion.
  And the user's password is stored in the key.
 Collision is been handled by chaining.
 ## Hash function-
- Key=value % size of hash table
+ Key=value % size of hash table<br/>
+   where value is user's phone number